rpm-software-management/librepo/doc/python/examples.rst

 ::

     """
-    Example: Localise metadata files of local yum repository
+    Example: Localize metadata files of a local repository

     Use case:
-    We have a local yum repositository and want to paths to all its metadata files.
+    We have a local repositository in the rpm-md format and want to paths to all its metadata files.
     Repomd content is just a bonus.
     """